gorbash1370/humble-bundle-book-info/README.md

 * `open_browser_tabs`: A coordinator function that calls either `open_amazon_uk_urls` or `open_amazon_com_urls` based on user selection (`uk_or_com_urls`), facilitating quick access to book pages on Amazon for review or purchase considerations.

 ## Optional: Debugging Facility
-In `config.py`, `debug_flag` can be set to `True` to enable COPIOUS text file debugging outputs to be generated during program operation.
+In [`config.py`](/config.py), `debug_flag` can be set to `True` to enable COPIOUS text file debugging outputs to be generated during program operation.
 I'd strongly advise leaving this as `False` unless you've got a sadistic penchant for reading JSON.
 **Important Notes:**
-1. Change the `output_directory` to a different folder to avoid overwriting your main output files with development versions.
+1. Change the `output_directory` to a different folder to avoid overwriting your main Bundle output text files with development versions.
 2. If you want to compare debug outputs _between different Bundles_, specify a different subfolder i.e. `.debug/BundleName` for each Bundle you run the script against.
 Some debug output files have generic names and will overwrite eachother for different Bundles if you leave it pointing at the same folder.

 # gorbash1370 Disclaimer ![alt text](/misc/disclaimer.gif)